WalterInSH/leetcode/single-number/README.md

 };
 ```

 It gives the right answer.
 But it's not the best solution.
-Because it doesn't a linear runtime complexity.
+Because it doesn't have a linear runtime complexity.

 ###Hint: